Home / Compare Pet Insurance / Compare accident-only pe…

 Compare the Market’s pet insurance expert, Adrian Taylor, has a few tips for pet owners looking into accident-only pet insurance for their furry friend.

-Pet insurance policies generally pay up to a certain percentage of your pet’s medical bills – meaning you’ll have to pay the rest.
+Pet insurance policies pay a percentage of your pet’s medical bills, meaning you’ll have to pay the rest.
 Knowing your policy’s benefit percentage can help you prepare in advance of receiving the vet bill.

 If your accident-only policy offers this option, you may be able to choose your policy’s excess.
 If you pick a higher excess, your premium may decrease, and vice versa.
 Be sure to pick an affordable amount in either case.